mkartashev/elfref/README.md

 # elfref
-A tool to find what ELF symbols reference by interpreting relocation records.
+A tool to dump references in an ELF file.

-This information is useful when debugging a linking issue (usually over email) and you need to trace the unsatisfied reference back to the source code.
+This information is useful when debugging a linking issue (usually over email) and you need to trace the unsatisfied reference back to source code.
 The name of the referrer is not given by all linkers, nor all the customers would report you that.

+`elfref` finds this information by mapping relocation records back to the symbols (functions or data) they are supposed to modify.

 ## Example
 This is how the `elfref` output will look like for a function call in